 Texts in Conversation

-In Exodus 14:15, God’s question suggests that Moses is crying out in fear.
-The Aramaic translation in Targum Onkelos changes this into a calm statement, removing any hint of panic.
-This was likely changed to protect Moses’ dignity and follows a pattern in the Targums that preserve the honor of Israel’s ancestors.
+In Exodus 14, God’s question suggests that Moses is afraid.
+The Aramaic translation in Targum Onkelos changes this to a calm statement, likely to protect Moses’ dignity, following a pattern in the Targums that preserves the honor of Israel’s ancestors.

 Share: